amirch1/Angular2-Checkbox-Tree/README.md

 # Angular2 Checkbox Tree

 This repository holds the TypeScript source code for an Angular 2 checkbox tree.<br>
-The checkbox tree is based on <a href="https://github.com/primefaces/primeng" target="_blank">PrimeNG tree component</a>
+The checkbox tree is based on the open source <a href="https://github.com/primefaces/primeng" target="_blank">PrimeNG tree component</a>

 ## Prerequisites